 Australia's infection and death rates remain, along with NZ's and most East Asian countries', low by international standards

-Note: Data up to 10th June.
 Sources: University of Oxford, Our World in Data; Corinna.
 Return to "What's New".

 Australia's testing regime appears sufficiently broad for the low infection and death rates to be seen as 'credible' (ie not due to low testing)